 Which is the best magnification for binoculars?

 While a strong magnification has its obvious advantages of seeing things close up and in detail, there are also a few cons.

-The disadvantage of a strong magnification is the decrease of the field of view and the associated difficulty to keep the binoculars steady and to keep shake at a minimum.
+The disadvantage of a strong magnification is the decrease of the field of view and the associated difficulty to keep the binoculars steady and to keep the shaking to a minimum.
 Strong magnification instruments must be mounted on a tripod.

 For nature or wildlife observations with handheld instruments, a magnification power of 12 or less is the most practical.

 You have noticed that the majority of binoculars come in magnifications of 8x and 10x power.